Hellseher/cix/README.md

     +   [procps-ng](utils/procps-ng.md) -
         utilities for monitoring your system and its processes
     +   [psmisc](utils/psmisc.md) -
-        This PSmisc package is a set of some small useful utilities that use the proc filesystem.
+        This PSmisc is a set of small utilities that use the proc filesystem.
     +   [pciutils](utils/pciutils.md) -
         PCI bus related utilities
     +   [lvm2]()